Vladimir Putin: Russia's action man president

 Since the 2008 global financial crisis Mr Putin has struggled with an anaemic economy, hit by recession and more recently a plunge in the price of oil.
 Russia lost many foreign investors and billions of dollars in capital flight.

-In the run-up to his re-election, Russia was gripped by the biggest anti-government protests since Soviet times.
+In 2011-2012 Russia was gripped by the biggest anti-government protests since Soviet times.

 Protest leaders have been jailed or otherwise marginalised - including the most prominent opposition leader, Alexei Navalny.
 He made a name for himself by exposing rampant corruption, labelling Mr Putin's United Russia as "the party of crooks and thieves".